-You may be subject to a penalty if you fail to file a correct Form 8938 on time or if you have an understatement of tax or omission of income relating to a specified foreign financial asset.
+You may be subject to penalties if you fail to timely file a correct Form 8938 or if you have an understatement of tax relating to an undisclosed specified foreign financial asset.

-Failure-to-File Penalty
+Failure-To-File Penalty

 If you are required to file Form 8938 but do not file a complete and correct Form 8938 by the due date (including extensions), you may be subject to a penalty of \$10,000.